Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Mathematical Model for the Ride-Hailing Network

-The ride-sourcing platform hires the mixed fleet and makes operational decisions to maximize its profit\footnote{The platform can also choose to subsidize passengers and drivers to increase its market share.
-This can be captured as an optimization problem where the platform maximizes the passenger arrival rates under a budget constraint.
-We leave this for future work.}.
-In this case, the decisions of the platform include the ride fare $r_i$, human driver wage $q$, AV fleet size $N_A$, the spatial distribution of idle AVs $N_{i,A}^I$, and the repositioining flow of AVs $f_{ij,A}$.
-The platform receives revenue from the passenger and assumes the cost incurred by AVs and human drivers.
-Let ${\bf r}=(r_1, \ldots, r_M)$, ${\bf N}_{A}^I=(N_{1,A}^I, \ldots, N_{M,A}^I)$, and denote the AV repositioning flow as a vector ${\bf f}_A$.
-Then the profit maximization problem of the ride-sourcing platform can be written as:
+The TNC platform hires the mixed fleet and makes operational decisions to maximize its profit.
+In this case, the decisions of the platform include the ride fare $r_i$, human driver wage $q$, AV fleet size $N_A$, the spatial distribution of idle autonomous vehicles $N_{i,A}^I$, and the repositioning flow of autonomous vehicles $f_{ij,A}$.
+The platform receives revenue from the passenger and bears the cost incurred by AVs and human drivers.
+Let ${\bf r}=(r_1, \ldots, r_M)$, ${\bf N}_{A}^I=(N_{1,A}^I, \ldots, N_{M,A}^I)$, and denote the AV repositioning flow as a vector ${\bf f}_A$, then the profit maximization problem of the TNC platform can be written as: